A new network of NGOs piloting alternatives in Europe

 Each adapted to their own national context, these projects have one thing in common: they aim to demonstrate that detention is not necessary when migrants are supported and treated as human beings in the community.
 They are about showing, through practice, the kind of alternatives that can build migration governance systems which don’t rely on detention.

-“In Cyprus, we’ll be providing working examples of case management in the community as a way to advocate for the implementation of effective alternatives” explains network member Corina Drousitou of Future Worlds Centre, “this includes legal advice, social counselling, mediation with authorities, referrals to other organisations or services to cover their basic needs”.
+“In Cyprus, we’ll be providing working examples of case management in the community as a way to advocate for the implementation of effective alternatives” explains Network member Corina Drousitou of Cyprus Refugee Council (formerly: Future Worlds Center), “this includes legal advice, social counselling, mediation with authorities, referrals to other organisations or services to cover their basic needs”.

 The problems with immigration detention are well known: it is extremely harmful, very expensive and also largely ineffective: detention actually reduces people’s motivation and ability to cooperate with immigration procedures.